khueue/prolongo/README.md

 ## Future

- * Move BSON to separate repository.
+ * Move BSON to separate repository (it is not inherent to MongoDB).

 ## Links